Ketone metabolism in exercise and disease

-Our clinical and animal projects are closely interrelated in that we attempt to understand our human findings by studying cellular mechanisms in animal models of common cardiac diseases, including diabetes and heart failure.
-We use magnetic resonance (MR) techniques with biochemical, physiological and molecular techniques to detect energetic and functional changes in heart and skeletal muscle and determine whether interventions, such as diet and exercise, reverse the abnormalities.
+Our clinical and animal projects are closely interrelated in that we attempt to understand our human findings by studying cellular mechanisms in animal models of common metabolic diseases, including diabetes and heart failure.
+We use magnetic resonance (MR) techniques with biochemical, physiological and molecular techniques to detect energetic and functional changes in heart, brain and skeletal muscle and determine whether exogenous ketones can reverse the abnormalities.

 We work in the Department of Physiology, Anatomy and Genetics and at the Oxford Centre for Clinical Magnetic Resonance Research (OCMR) at the John Radcliffe Hospital.

 For further information on the separate areas of research covered within CMRG, please use the following links: